-The following discussion is management's assessment and analysis of the results and financial condition of New Found Gold Corp. (the "Company" or "NFG") and should be read in conjunction with the accompanying audited financial statements and related notes.
+The following discussion is management's assessment and analysis of the results and financial condition of New Found Gold Corp. (the "Company" or "NFG") and should be read in conjunction with the accompanying unaudited condensed interim financial statements and related notes.
 The financial data was prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and all figures are reported in Canadian dollars unless otherwise indicated.

 This MD&A contains forward-looking information and forward-looking statements, within the meaning of applicable Canadian securities legislation, (collectively, "forward-looking statements"), that involve numerous risks and uncertainties.
 The Company continually seeks to minimize its exposure to business risks, but by the nature of its business and exploration activities and size, will always have some risk.
 These risks are not always quantifiable due to their uncertain nature.
 Should one or more of these risks and uncertainties, including those described under the headings "Risks and Uncertainties" and "Cautionary Notes Regarding Forward-Looking Statements" materialize, or should underlying assumptions prove incorrect, then actual results may vary materially from those expressed or implied in forward-looking statements.
-The effective date of this report is February 28, 2020.
+The effective date of this report is June 5, 2020.

 The scientific and technical information contained in this MD&A has been reviewed and approved by the Company's Chief Operating Officer, Greg Matheson, P.Geo., a Qualified Person as defined by National Instrument 43-101-Standards of Disclosure for Mineral Projects ("NI 43-101").
+The scientific and technical information in this MD&A relating to the Queensway Project is derived from, and in some instances is a direct extract from, and is based on the assumptions, qualifications and procedures set out in, the report entitled "Technical Report on the Queensway Gold Project, Newfoundland, Canada" with an effective date of April 15, 2020, prepared in accordance with NI 43-101 (the "Queensway Technical Report").
+Reference should be made to the full text of the Queensway Technical Report, which is available for review under the Company's profile on SEDAR at www.sedar.com.